R2Northstar/ModdingDocs/docs/source/reference/northstar/httprequests.rst

 	.. cpp:var:: int method

         :ref:`HTTP method <_httpapi_enums_httpmethod>` used for this HTTP request.

 	.. cpp:var:: string url

         Base URL of this HTTP request.

 	.. cpp:var:: table< string, array< string > > headers

         Headers used for this HTTP request.
 Some may get overridden or ignored.

 	.. cpp:var:: table< string, array< string > > queryParameters

         Query parameters for this HTTP request.

 	.. cpp:var:: string contentType = "application/json; charset=utf-8"

         The content type of this HTTP request.
 Defaults to application/json & UTF-8 charset.

 	.. cpp:var:: string body

         The body of this HTTP request.
 If set, will override queryParameters.

 	.. cpp:var:: int timeout = 60

         The timeout for this HTTP request in seconds.
-Must be between 1 and 60
+Clamped between 1 and 60.

 	.. cpp:var:: string userAgent

         If set, the override to use for the User-Agent header.